-- Learn to develop software using Python and begin understand data and models required for today's digital world to connect your passions to computation, and computation to your passions
+- Learn to use code to work with and understand data and models required for today's digital world

 - Work together with your team to build, deploy, and pitch an app